 Create a new service:

-- Create a new service by navigating to Inventory → New → Product/Service or to Inventory → Products and click +.
+- Create a new service by navigating to Inventory → New → Product/Service or to Inventory → Products and clicking +.

-- Fill in the service details.
-See product/service detailsinformation for more about the different fields.
+- Fill in the service details (learn more about the different fields in Product/Service details).

 - Ensure Type is set to Service.